 CUEMS provides around-the-clock EMS service, twenty-four hours a day, seven days a week during the academic year.
 CUEMS is also available throughout orientation, rush week, study period, exam weeks, graduation, and reunion.
 CUEMS has limited staffing during University breaks, and is usually unable to respond during these times of the year.
 The Emergency Services Group of Cornell University Environmental Health & Safety provides similar services to the Ithaca Campus when CUEMS is unavailable.

 We are dispatched by the Cornell University Police Department 911 Center via a VHF radio system.
 You may see our providers carrying two portable radios.
 Tompkins County utilizes a separate 800 MHz radio system, which requires our crews and vehicles carry a separate radio to communicate with county emergency services.

-During 2012, we responded to 891 calls.
-We respond to a wide variety calls, ranging from minor sports injuries to life-threatening injuries and illnesses, including multi-system traumas and cardiac arrests.
-And yes, being a college campus we do respond to a number of alcohol-related calls.
-However, our most common type of call is minor traumatic injuries.
+In 2018, we responded to 592 calls for service.
+We respond to a wide variety of incidents, from minor traumatic injuries to life-threatening anaphylaxis.
+And yes, as we cover a college campus, we do respond to a number of alcohol-related incidents.